Cyclopropyl cyanide

 Cyclopropyl cyanide is an organic compound consisting of a nitrile group as a substituent on a cyclopropane ring.
 It is the smallest cyclic compound containing a nitrile.

 Structure

 The structure of cyclopropyl cyanide has been determined by a variety of experiments, including microwave spectroscopy, rotational spectroscopy and photodissociation.
 In 1958, cyclopropyl cyanide was first studied for its rotational spectra, by Friend and Dailey.
-Additional experiment involving cyclopropyl cyanide was the determination of the molecular dipole moment through spectroscopy experiments, by Carvalho in 1967.
+An additional experiment involving cyclopropyl cyanide was the determination of the molecular dipole moment through spectroscopy experiments, by Carvalho in 1967.

 Production

-Cyclopropyl cyanide is prepared by reaction of 4-chlorobutyronitrile with a strong base, such as sodium amide in liquid ammonia.
+Cyclopropyl cyanide is prepared by the reaction of 4-chlorobutyronitrile with a strong base, such as sodium amide in liquid ammonia.